 Updates (formerly known as Proceedings) are summaries of ABC-funded research projects.
-The most recent (2010 – present) include objectives, background, and discussion, along with where to find more information.
+The most recent (2010 – present) include objectives, background and discussion, along with where to find more information.

 Types of Searches

-This method is best used for topical searches.
-Searches for a keyword, subject area, lead researcher(s) name(s), or general topics can be performed by typing the applicable search term(s) into the search field and clicking 'search'.
-Results will be displayed with the most recent research at the top.
+This method is best used for topical searches, such as keyword, subject area or lead researcher name(s).
+Results will be displayed with the most recent materials at the top.
 Consult the “Refining Your Search” section below to help select the best search term(s) and narrow your search results if necessary.

-Search by Project ID
+Project ID Search

 Refining Your Search